Romanian Fashion Photographer

 Which photo are you currently most proud of?

 My favorite one I did recently is the image from the cover of One Coast Magazine.
 I say this because my theme Nomad was greatly staged by my team Camelia Tugearu, Corina Tudor, Andra Teodorov, and Serap Ismail.
 Also, the wardrobe fitted very well.
 It was shot in a rocky place with natural light to have a better feeling.

 Comparing where you are now with where you are when you first started, what could you has done differently to get to where you are sooner?

 I would start earlier, like on 17th to have more time to develop.
 Maybe I could have been found in other markets.
 It is important to have the energy to grow, and a younger age makes you adapt faster.

 You’ve clearly worked with a wide range of models, what tips can you recommend to people looking to expand their portfolio?

-First, you have to understand what you want to do, create a mood board and sent to a modeling agency.
+First, you have to understand what you want to do, create a mood board and sent it to a modeling agency.
 They will give you choices with their new faces that need pictures.
 Try to choose the best one for your idea even is maybe less experienced.
 Fresh models have a great desire to grow just like you.

 Describe a typical shoot.

 I typically shoot starts with the idea even it is a client, an editorial or a test.
 With the idea, I start to make a mood board so everybody from my team understands what we have to do.
-If you have a fashion stylist, you will have the good wardrobe if not you have to search for them to match the mood board.
+If you have a fashion stylist, you will have a good wardrobe if not you have to search for them to match the mood board.
 You choose the model for it.
 With all these, I create my setup and I wait for the hair and makeup to be done.
 Then is just about creativity and experience.
-If you know what you have to do it is easy and take less time for everybody.
+If you know what you have to do it is easy and takes less time for everybody.

 Who would you like to work with most?